Community Care and Education Law solicitors answer frequently asked questions about Special Educational Needs and Education, Health and Care Plans

 It is also an opportunity to consider if the EHCP still accurately reflects your child’s needs and the provision they require.

-If you or your family require specialist advice about health and care needs for disabled children under 25, please contact Sara today on 01273 609911, or email email@example.com to see how our Community Care and Education Law team can help.
+If you or your family require specialist advice about health and care needs for disabled children under 25, please contact us today on 01273 609911, or email firstname.lastname@example.org to see how our Community Care and Education Law Team can help.

 Martin Searle Solicitors is the trading name of ms solicitors ltd, which is authorised and regulated by the Solicitors Regulation Authority, and is registered in England under company number 05067303.© 2024